 Plastic Pipe Fire Sprinkler Systems:

-NFPA 13R: Standard for the Installation of Sprinkler Systems in Residential Occupancies up to and Including Four Stories in Height, allows only stand alone systems.
-Garages must be sprinklered, however like 13D, bathrooms, attics, and small closets are not required to be sprinklered.
+NFPA 13R: Standard for the Installation of Sprinkler Systems in Low-Rise Residential Occupancies allows only stand-alone systems.
+Garages must be sprinklered, however, like 13D, bathrooms, attics, and small closets are not required to be sprinklered.
 Sizing is done to allow for four sprinklers activating.
-13R also requires all components, to be listed, including hangers.
+13R also requires all components, including hangers, to be listed.
 NFPA 13R applications include apartments, condos, and similar residential occupancies up to four stories in height.
 A fire department connection is required; therefore, all system materials must be rated at 175 psi.

-Stand Alone Systems - A CPVC sprinkler system can be installed as a stand alone system separate from the cold water distribution system with a dedicated water source.
+Stand-alone Systems - A sprinkler system can be installed as a stand-alone system separate from the cold-water distribution system with a dedicated water source.

-Combination (Multipurpose) Systems - CPVC and PEX Combination or Multipurpose systems supply the fire sprinklers and cold water for the plumbing fixtures with common pipes.
+Multipurpose Combination Systems - Multipurpose or combination systems supply the fire sprinklers and cold water for the plumbing fixtures with common pipes.
 Usually, the cold water piping is run overhead, supplying the sprinkler heads and drops down to supply the fixtures in the home.
 The three common types of sprinkler layouts for residential applications are gridded, looped or tree.
-The main water source could service both the sprinkler and domestic water needs, either at a split at the entry point into the residence, a loop, or a network.
-An additional type of system is the network system.
-This fully integrated system can use ½” pipe provided proper design rules are followed in section 22.214.171.124 of NFPA 13D.

 There may be protection requirements for exposed piping.
-Typical protection can be 3/8 in. gypsum wallboard, certain suspended ceilings, or ½” plywood, check with the manufacturer.
+Typical protection can be 3/8" gypsum wallboard, certain suspended ceilings, or ½” plywood.
+Check with the manufacturer.